 For personal items, we recommend bringing:

 All mandatory gear can be rented if you don’t have your own.
-You can rent:
+In Lake Louise, Canmore, or Banff, you can rent:

 If you plan on using alternate touring systems such as telemark skis, frame-style AT bindings, or splitboards, please contact your guide in advance.